AdvaniaSE/PowerShellFundamentals/05. Variables/Detailed.md

 # Store it in a variable
 $Today = Get-Date

-# Get the different properties and methods of a DateTime object
+# Get the different properties and methods of the DateTime object
 $Today | Get-Member
 ```